FlyingGyroscope/IntroTo3DPrinting/README.md

 # *What Kind of 3D Printing*

-Filament and extrusion-based printing.
+Filament and extrusion-based additive manufacturing.
 FFF (fused filament fabrication).
 FDM™ (fused deposition modeling).
 Pushing plastic.

 This guide breaks down the process behind FFF printing, though some concepts apply to all 3D printing.
 It should apply to a broad range of printers.